AdobeDocs/id-service.en/help/implementation-guides/implementation-guides.md

 ---
-description: Instructions and code samples for standard and non-standard implementations of the Experience Cloud ID service.
+description: Instructions and code samples for standard and non-standard implementations of the Experience Platform Identity Service.
 keywords: ID Service
-seo-description: Instructions and code samples for standard and non-standard implementations of the Experience Cloud ID service.
+seo-description: Instructions and code samples for standard and non-standard implementations of the Experience Platform Identity Service.
 seo-title: Implementation guides for the ID Service
 solution: Experience Cloud
 title: Implementation guides